Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 20. He Was In A String Of Flops

-This period of Hackman’s life is full of films he’d rather forget, including flicks like the flop The Poseidon Adventure.
-He took them for a desperate reason.
-He was so broke, he needed any job he could take, and had even resorted to driving his daughter’s junky car to get to interviews, having no other option available.
+This period of Hackman’s life is full of films he’d rather have forgotten, including flicks like the flop The Poseidon Adventure.
+But he was so broke, he needed any job he could take, and had even resorted to driving his daughter’s junky car to get to interviews, having no other option available.

 Sadly, worse was coming for him.